Dr. Lisa Renee DiGiovanni

+DiGiovanni, Lisa.
 “Militarized Masculinity: Boys’ Socialization and the Postwar Graphic Novel of Carlos Giménez.”
 The Dynamics of Masculinity in Contemporary Spain.
 Ed.
 Lorraine Ryan and Ana Corbalán.
-2016.
+Routledge New Hispanisms.
+Forthcoming 2016.

-“Modes of Silence and Resistance: Chilean Documentary and Gendered Torture” Submitted per invitation to the essay collection Cinema and the State-Tortured Body.
+DiGiovanni, Lisa.
+“Modes of Silence and Resistance: Chilean Documentary and Gendered Torture.”
+Cinema and the State-Tortured Body.
 Ed.
 Mark de Valk.
 Palgrave Macmillan.
 Forthcoming 2016.

 DiGiovanni, Lisa.
-“Childhood Memories of Inner Exile in Spain and Chile” Submitted per invitation to The Iberian and Latin American Transatlantic Studies Reader, ed.
+“Childhood Memories of Inner Exile in Spain and Chile” The Iberian and Latin American Transatlantic Studies Reader.
+Ed.
 Ceclia Enjuto Rangel, Sebastiaan Faber, Pedro García Caro and Robert Patrick Newcomb.
 Liverpool University Press.
 Forthcoming.

 Collectively Authored Interviews in Peer-Reviewed Journals: